 In November 2018, Democrats obtained control of the state's top four elected officials by electing Gretchen Whitmer as Governor, Jacelyn Benson as Secretary of State and Dana Nessel was elected Attorney General.
 The Senate and House maintained a Republican advantage, but both lost seats to Democrats.
 Republicans in the Senate will maintain control with a 22-16 majority and the House Republicans will reign with a 58-52 majority.

-The incoming Senate Republican Majority has elected their new leadership team consisting of Senator Mike Shirkey, R-Clarklake as Senate Majority Leader.
-Senator Jim Stamas, R-Midland will serve as chair of the Senate Appropriations Committee.
-Senator Peter MacGregor, R-Rockford will serve as Senate Majority Floor Leader.
-Rep. Lee Chatfield, R-Levering will be the Speaker of the House next session and Rep. Triston Cole, R-Mancelona will be the House Majority Floor Leader and Rep. Jason Wentworth, R-Farwell will become the House Speaker Pro-Tempore.
+Senator Mike Shirkey, R-Clarklake was elected to serve as Senate Majority Leader.
+Senator Jim Stamas, R-Midland serves as the Chair of the powerful Senate Appropriations Committee.
+Senator Peter MacGregor, R-Rockford serves as Senate Floor Leader.
+Rep. Lee Chatfield, R-Levering was elected to be the Speaker of the House and Rep. Triston Cole, R-Mancelona was elected to serve as House Majority Floor Leader.
+Rep. Jason Wentworth, R-Farwell was elected to serve as the House Speaker Pro-Tempore.

-Senator Jim Ananich, D-Flint, will remain the Senate Minority Leader and incoming senator/Rep. Stephanie Chang, D-Detroit will serve as Senate Minority Floor Leader.
-Rep. Christine Greig, D-Farmington Hills will be the House Minority Leader and Rep. Yousef Rabhi, D-Ann Arbor will serve as Minority Floor Leader.
+Senator Jim Ananich, D-Flint, remained the Senate Minority Leader and incoming Senator Stephanie Chang, D-Detroit now serves as the Senate Minority Leader.
+Rep. Christine Greig, D-Farmington Hills was elected to be the House Minority Leader and Rep. Yousef Rabhi, D-Ann Arbor was elected to serve as Minority Floor Leader.
 Committee assignments expect to be named in early February.
 Legislative directories are expected to be available in February.